 - High value activity businesses and their principals which are engaged in, or with, high growth potential, who are looking to relocate and move their future global operations offshore

 For these individuals there are two routes that can be followed:

 - Business relocation and associated residential permission as an essential employee or business principal (Licensed - residential and employment status)

 - High value residency and associated residential permission (Entitled – residential and employment status subject to specific conditions)

 residenCY AND employment

-The Control of Housing and Work (Jersey) Law has four main categories of residential and employment status which determine where you can live and work in Jersey, these are summarised in the table below and you can find further information on how these are defined by clicking here.
-You can also contact a member of the Locate Jersey team for more information by emailing firstname.lastname@example.org or by calling +44(0)1534 440604
+The Control of Housing and Work (Jersey) Law has four main categories of residential and employment status which determine where you can live and work in Jersey, these are summarised in the table below and you can find further information on how these are defined by following the links at the bottom of this page.
+You can also contact a member of the Locate Jersey team for more information by emailing firstname.lastname@example.org or by calling +44(0)1534 440604.

 Table: Residential and employment statuses in Jersey.